Cpizzle1/capstone2/README.md

 ![Gene Weights](images/Gene_Betas.png)

-* STAT5 gene could potentially be invovled in a protective pathway.
+[STAT5](https://pubmed.ncbi.nlm.nih.gov/23161573/) gene could potentially be invovled in a protective pathway according to pubmed [article](https://pubmed.ncbi.nlm.nih.gov/23161573/).
 * Abnormal STAT5 activity has been shown to be closely connected to a wide range of human cancers,[4] and silencing this aberrant activity is an area of active research in medicinal chemistry.[5]